-Last week’s announcement of the return of a two-year post-study work visa has, rightly been greeted by the UK sector with a great deal of optimism, but what real outcomes can we expect to see from this announcement?
-Are educators getting a little overexcited?
+Last night’s announcement of the return of a two-year post-study work visa has, rightly been greeted by the sector with a great deal of optimism, but what real outcomes can we expect to see from this announcement?
+Are we all getting a little overexcited?

-History and data suggest the UK is right to be excited.
-Looking at the impact of the removal of the two-year visa back in 2012 and the impact of more generous post-study work policies in competing countries such as Canada and Ireland suggest the UK should expect to see an immediate and positive growth in international student enrolments, particularly from South Asia.
+History and data suggest we are right to be excited.
+Looking at the impact of the removal of the two-year visa back in 2012 and the impact of more generous post study work policies in competing countries such as Canada and Ireland suggest the UK should expect to see an immediate and positive growth in international student enrolments, particularly from South Asia.

 As our real-time demand tools have shown in the past and has been written about many times on this site over the past few years, policy announcements (and the policies themselves) can and do have a significant impact on international student choices and on which countries are most attractive to them.

 We know from a recent survey carried out in April this year, with nearly 2000 users of our twelve Hotcourses International sites, that one of the key motivators for students to study abroad is employability.
 In the survey 41% of respondents stated that post-study work opportunities in the destination country was one of their 3 most important factors in deciding to study abroad.
 This rose to 50% amongst users of our India site with only ‘the ability to gain work experience whilst studying abroad’ gaining a higher score in the survey.

 If we look at the annual IDP Student Buyer Behaviour survey, this time surveying nearly 3000 prospective international students, we can see the importance of a progressive post-study work visa once again.
 Canada leads the way in terms of student perceptions of graduate employment opportunities with the UK far behind the main competitors of Australia, United States and New Zealand.